daisystudent341/Scouting-App/README.md

      - ```pip install opencv-python```
      - ```pip install PyQt5```
    - Run ```ScoutingApp.exe```
-     - Enter password for mongodb data read/write perms (contact me for password for Team 341's)
+     - Enter password for mongodb data read/write perms (contact me for password)
      - A new window should pop up and you should be set!

    ## Features ##